-Leyla Acaroglu is the founder of the UnSchool of Disruptive Design, she is a Sustainability Provocateur and TED Talks presenter with over 1 million views.
+Leyla Acaroglu is the founder of the UnSchool of Disruptive Design, she is a sustainability provocateur and TED Talks presenter with over one million views.
 Leyla is also a UN Environmental Champion of the Earth.
 We asked her a few questions about her inspiration and ideas.

 Was there a catalyst which projected you into the disruptive design space?